Work in progress — pending scholarly review

 Miscarriage

-• Less than 4 months: wrap in a piece of white cloth and bury.
-No ghusl, no Salat al-Janazah.
+• Before 4 months: the fetus is wrapped in a piece of cloth and buried.
+No formal shrouding (al-Durar al-Saniyyah §5).

 Child (before puberty)